Kuji15/TIPE/README.md

 ## 🇬🇧 User Manual

 ### 1. Preparing the Input File
-Before running the software, you need an **Excel file (saved as .csv)** containing the professors' availability slots.
+Before running the software, you need an **Excel file (saved as .csv)** containing the professors' availability slots. **The name of the file must be different than "'entree.csv'"**

 **Expected CSV Format:**
 The file must follow a specific structure (comma or semicolon separated):